ysmood/nokit/readme.md

         It extends the options of `nofs.glob`, but with some extra proptereis.
 Defaults:
-        ```coffee
+        ```js
         {
-        	# The base directory of the pattern.
+         // The base directory of the pattern.
          baseDir: String
         }
         ```

     - **<u>return</u>**: { _Object_ }

         The returned warp object has these members:
-        ```coffee
+        ```js
         {
-        	# The drive can also be a promise that will resolve a drive.
+         // The drive can also be a promise that will resolve a drive.
-        	load: (drive) -> fileInfo | null
+         load: (drive) => fileInfo | null,

-        	run: (path) -> Promise
+         run: (path) => Promise
         }
         ```
         Each piped drive will recieve a
         object that extends `nofs`'s fileInfo object:
-        ```coffee
+        ```js
         {
-        	# Set the contents and return self.
+         // Set the contents and return self.
-        	set: (String | Buffer) -> fileInfo
+         set: (String | Buffer) => fileInfo,

-        	# The src file path.
+         // The src file path.
-        	path: String
+         path: String,

-        	# The dest root path.
+         // The dest root path.
-        	to: String
+         to: String,

-        	baseDir: String
+         baseDir: String,

-        	# The destination path.
+         // The destination path.
-        	# Alter it if you want to change the output file's location.
+         // Alter it if you want to change the output file's location.
-        	# You can set it to string, warp will auto-convert it to object.
+         // You can set it to string, warp will auto-convert it to object.
-        	# It's "valueOf" will return "kit.path.join dir, name + ext".
+         // It's "valueOf" will return "kit.path.join dir, name + ext".
-        	dest: { root, dir, base, ext, name }
+         dest: { root, dir, base, ext, name },

-        	# The file content.
+         // The file content.
-        	contents: String | Buffer
+         contents: String | Buffer,

-        	isDir: Boolean
+         isDir: Boolean,

-        	stats: fs.Stats
+         stats: fs.Stats,

-        	# Alter it to control the left drives dynamically.
+         // Alter it to control the left drives dynamically.
-        	drives: [Function]
+         drives: [Function],

-        	# All the globbed files.
+         // All the globbed files.
-        	list: Array
+         list: Array,

-        	driveList: Array
+         driveList: Array,

-        	# The opts you passed to "kit.warp", it will be extended.
+         // The opts you passed to "kit.warp", it will be extended.
          opts: Object
         }
         ```